codesmythe/Xosera/REFERENCE.md

 ![XR_BLIT_CTRL register diagram](./pics/wd_XR_BLIT_CTRL.svg)

-**blitter operation control**
+**Blitter Operation**
-The basic logic operation applied to all operations: `D = A & B ^ C` The operation has four options that can be independently specified in `XR_BLIT_CTRL`:
+The basic logic operation applied to all operations: ``D = S & (~ANDC) ^ XOR`` The operation has four options that can be independently specified in `XR_BLIT_CTRL`:

 - `S_CONST` specifies `S` term is a constant (`XR_BLIT_SRC_S` used as constant instead of VRAM address to read)
-  - NOTE: When `S` is a constant the value of `XR_BLIT_MOD_S` will still be added to it at the end of each line.
+  - NOTE: When `S` is a constant, the value of `XR_BLIT_MOD_S` will *still* be added to `XR_BLIT_SRC_S` at the end of each line (so typically `XR_BLIT_MOD_S` is set to zero when `S` is a constant).

-Additionally, a transparency testing can be to the source data: `4-bit mask M = (S != T)` (testing either per nibble or byte, for 4-bit or 8-bit modes).
-When a nibble/byte is masked, the existing pixel in VRAM will not be modified.
+Additionally, a transparency testing can be done, comparing source to transparency value (testing either per nibble or byte, for 4-bit or 8-bit modes).
+When a nibble/byte is transparent, the existing destination pixel in VRAM will not be modified.

-- `TRANSP` will enable transparency testing when set (when zero, no pixel values will be masked, but start and end of line masking will still apply)
+- `TRANSP` will enable transparency testing when set (when zero, no pixel values will be masked, but start and end of line masking will still be applied)
-- `TRANSP8` can be set so 8-bit transparency test (vs 4-bit).
-Pixels are tested for transparency and masked only when the both nibbles in a byte match the transparency value
+- `TRANSP8` enables 8-bit transparency test.
+When in 8-bit transparency mode, the 8-bit pixel value is compared to 8-bit transparency value and both nibbles masked or not.
+In 4-bit mode, even and odd 4-bit pixels are compared against either the upper or lower 4-bits of the transparency value (so 4-bit pixels have an independent transparency color for even and odd pixels).
-- `T` value is set in with the upper 8 bits of `XR_BLIT_CTRL` register and is the transparent value for even and odd 4-bit pixels or a single 8-bit pixel value (when `TRANSP8` set).
+- `T` transparency value is set in with the upper 8 bits of `XR_BLIT_CTRL` register and is the transparent value for even and odd 4-bit pixels or a single 8-bit pixel value (when `TRANSP8` set).

 ##### 0x41 **`XR_BLIT_ANDC` (-/W)** - source term ANDC value constant